 Oh how noble of you Karl!
 Let it be known to the football world how much of a good guy you are, not wanting to interrupt a player’s holiday, but not giving a toss about trying to persuade him to join your club through the media.

-It’s clear what Bayern are doing in this whole saga, and they aren’t the first and won’t be the last to employ similar tactics.
-The fee (believed to be around £100m) for Sane is too big, so they’re trying to make him essentially go on strike to force through a move from the Etihad back to his homeland.
+It’s clear what Bayern were doing in this whole saga, and they aren’t the first and won’t be the last to employ similar tactics.
+The fee (believed to be around £100m) for Sane was too big, so they tried to make him essentially go on strike to force through a move from the Etihad back to his homeland.

-The thing is, Sane to his credit hasn’t entertained the approach.
-He’s been professional throughout the summer, and seems happy to stay with City and Pep Guardiola until a situation was settled upon.
+The thing is, Sane to his credit didn’t entertain the approach.
+He remained professional throughout the summer, and seemed happy to stay with City and Pep Guardiola until a situation was settled upon.

 But that doesn’t affect the fact that Bayern have clearly tapped up Sane, and it hasn’t stopped yet.